Benjamin Britten: Song cycles

 The Serenade for Tenor, Horn and Strings (1943) sets verses by a variety of poets, all on the theme of night-time.
 Though Britten described the cycle as "not important stuff, but quite pleasant, I think", it was immediately greeted as a masterpiece, and together with Peter Grimes it established him as one of the leading composers of his day.
 Mason calls it "a beautifully unified work on utterly dissimilar poems, held together by the most superficial but most effective, and therefore most suitable symphonic method.
 Some of the music is pure word-painting, some of it mood-painting, of the subtlest kind."
-Two years later, after witnessing the horrors of Belsen, Britten composed The Holy Sonnets of John Donne, a work whose bleakness was not matched until his final tenor and piano cycle a quarter of a century later.
+Two years later, after witnessing the horrors of Belsen, Britten composed The Holy Sonnets of John Donne.
 Britten's technique in this cycle ranges from atonality in the first song to firm tonality later, with a resolute B major chord at the climax of "Death, be not proud".

 Nocturne (1958) is the last of the orchestral cycles.
 As in the Serenade, Britten set words by a range of poets, who here include Shakespeare, Coleridge, Keats, Shelley, Tennyson and Wilfred Owen.
 The whole cycle is darker in tone than the Serenade, with pre-echoes of the War Requiem.
 All the songs have subtly different orchestrations, with a prominent obbligato part for a different instrument in each.

 Among Britten's later song cycles with piano accompaniment is the Songs and Proverbs of William Blake, composed for the baritone Dietrich Fischer-Dieskau.
 This presents all its poems in a continuous stream of music; Brett writes that it "interleaves a ritornello-like setting of the seven proverbs with seven songs that paint an increasingly sombre picture of human existence."
 A Pushkin cycle, The Poet's Echo (1965), was written for Galina Vishnevskaya, and shows a more robust and extrovert side of the composer.
 Though written ostensibly in the tradition of European song cycles, it draws atmospherically on the polyphony of south-east Asian music.
 Who Are These Children?
 (1969), setting 12 verses by William Soutar, is among the grimmest of Britten's cycles.
 After he could no longer play the piano, Britten composed a cycle of Robert Burns settings, A Birthday Hansel (1976), for voice and harp.